 ii. should set the first bit in the subtype of the Disconnect message to '1' (Acknowledgment is required) as described in subclause 8.3.2;

+iii. shall include the 'Reason Cause' field with the same content as received in the Acknowledge message, if received;

 b. shall start timer T56 (Disconnect);

 c. shall initialise counter C56 (Disconnect) to 1;